 Degree Apprenticeships at leading universities

-One of the subjects we’ve been asked about just recently is Degree Apprenticeships.
+One of the subjects we’ve been asked about most just recently is Degree Apprenticeships.
 What are they?
 Are they right for your students?
 And how do your students apply for them?

 Degree Apprenticeships are still relatively new.
 Many young people don’t know much about them but as time goes by the word is starting to spread about these exciting new qualifications.
 Thanks to these new programmes, it’s possible to both complete an apprenticeship and achieve a degree level qualification at the same time.